amclau303/Honours-Project/README.md

 pip install -r requirements.txt
 ```

-7. Navigate to the directory "backend"

-8. If it is the first time running this project inside the virtual environment use the following commands:
+7. If it is the first time running this project inside the virtual environment use the following commands:

 ```
 py manage.py makemigrations